jaxgeller/tweezer.js/README.md

 ## Configuration

 Two parameters are required to start Tweezer, a `start` and an `end` value.
-Tweezer works by emitting values via an event emitter.
-It is up to you on how to use these values.
+Tweezer works by emitting values via an event emitter. **It is up to you on how to use these values.**

 Below are all of the configuration options.
+Note: **all methods can be chained.**

 #### Options
 Defaults are shown below, explanation of each option follows.